Holographic BCFT with a Defect on the End-of-the-World Brane: Gravity Dual

 In this subsection, we examine the gravity dual of BCFT with a corner as a simple example.
 This dual is given by a vacuum AdS spacetime with two EOW branes glued at a defect.

 Consider the Poincare background for vacuum AdS$_3$

 with $\LR$ being the AdS length.
 We restrict to the region

-on the AdS boundary with $u := x + \i y$.
+on the AdS boundary\footnote{The region $D$ can be mapped to the upper half plane via a singular conformal transformation, and standard BCFT techniques can be applied \cite{Geng:2021iyq}.
+See also \cite{Cardy:1989da}.} with $u := x + \i y$.
 Since this region has a corner at the origin, the bulk geometry is dual to BCFT with a corner.
 The bulk spacetime we consider is a spacetime bounded by two EOW branes anchored to $\partial D$.
 The equation of motion for the EOW brane fixes its shape to be a plane in $(x,y,z)$ coordinates.
 Fig.~\ref{fig:poincare} shows the bulk geometry with these two intersecting EOW branes.
 Since the bulk metric is the Poincare metric, the Fefferman-Graham expansion tells us that the stress tensor $\langle T_{uu}\rangle$ vanishes away from the boundaries.

-Let us first assume that the two EOW branes have equal tensions, so the boundary entropy for the two boundaries are identical.
+Let us first assume that the two EOW branes have equal tensions, so the boundary entropies for the two boundaries are identical.
 The dimensionless tension $\TT_a = \LR T_a$ of the EOW brane is related to the internal angle $\theta_{(a,N)}$ between the brane and the AdS boundary as

 Note that the allowed values of the tension are given by $|\TT|\leq 1$.

 The internal angle $\gamma_0$ at AdS boundary and the internal angle $\theta_{(1,2)}$ between EOW branes are related as